rafaelmuto/instachan/README.md

 - implement security against code injection ಠ▃ಠ
 - auto delete board after n number of post
-- multy page support...
-I've been thinking in ways to do this...
 - a way to create thumb nails
 - a quote function, to quote other people msg...

 ## DONE!
 - ~color themes DONE!~ =D
 - ~configuration at the first run~ DONE!
+- ~multy page support...
+I've been thinking in ways to do this...~ DONE!

 ---
 ## History

-v0 -- Basic text and image function, JSON "database".
+v1 -- multy page, config on first run, themes v0 -- Basic text and image function, JSON "database".
 Post can be posted and deleted.
       One file, easy deploy...